mateusz-kwiecien/legacy-erp/README.md

 * Thymeleaf
 * JUnit 5

+## Local run :

+### Linux :

+To run this application locally just type

+`sh gradlew bootRun`

+in the application main directory

 ## Code coverage

 In this project I have been used the JaCoCo plugin, with following parameters :